sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-05-17-Spring Security Simple.md

 @Secured({ "ROLE_ADMIN", "ROLE_USER" })
 public void someMethod(Address address)
 {% endhighlight %}
-6. @Use RolesAllowed (This is same as secured annotaion but it is as per Java standard )
+6. @Use RolesAllowed (This is same as secured annotation but it is as per Java standard )